-1And the whole multitude of them got up and brought him before Pilate.
+1And all of them got up and brought him before Pilate.

-2And they began to accuse him, saying, “We found this man corrupting our nation, and forbidding to give tribute to Caesar, and saying that he himself is Christ a king.”
+2And they began to accuse him, saying, “We found this man corrupting our nation, and forbidding to give tribute to Caesar, and saying that he himself is Christa a king.”

 3And Pilate asked him, saying, “Are you the King of the Jews?”
-And he answered him and said, “It is as you say.”
+And he answered him and said, “Yes, it is as you say.”

-4And Pilate said to the chief priests and the multitudes, “I find no fault in this man.”
+4And Pilate said to the chief priests and the crowd, “I find no fault in this man.”

-5But they were the more urgent, saying, “He stirs up the people, teaching throughout all Judea; beginning from Galilee and reaching even to this place.”
+5But they kept on insisting, saying, “He stirs up the people, teaching throughout all Judea; beginning from Galilee and reaching even to this place.”

-6But when Pilate heard this, he asked if the man were a Galilean.
+6But when Pilate heard this, he asked if the man was a Galilean.

 7And when he knew that he was of Herod’s jurisdiction, he sent him up to Herod, who himself also was at Jerusalem in those days.